-[Feature] Nationalists as much as threat to EU arts as resources
+[Feature] Nationalists as much a threat to EU arts as resources

 And in Poland, the ruling Law and Justice party stuffs cultural institutions with appointees who support a crude nationalism.

-"The battle of Europe is not being fought not with tank and missiles but with ideas, narratives," André Wilkins, the director of the European Cultural Foundation, told EU Scream.
+"The battle of Europe is being fought not with tank and missiles but with ideas, narratives," André Wilkins, the director of the European Cultural Foundation, told EU Scream.

 Once in power, nationalist populist seek to "get rid of people who have a free spirit and don't perform according to their sort of policies, and then you have a situation when you can actually change the whole cultural infrastructure of a country," Wilkins said last month in Amsterdam.